-Women who still have their uterus (womb) are recommended concurrent treatment with a progestogen.
+Women who still have their uterus, (womb) concurrent treatment with progesterone is recommended.
 This is done in consultation with your doctor.

-The recommended dose of Estrogel® is 1.25 g of gel (equivalent to 0.75 mg of estradiol) once a day.
+The recommended dose of Estrogel is 1.25 g of gel (equivalent to 0.75 mg of estradiol) once a day.
 Your doctor will prescribe the lowest effective dose, for the shortest possible duration, to treat your symptoms.